zaidalhuda/ai-in-teaching/README.md

 Students research the same topic using AI and traditional sources, then compare results for accuracy, depth, and perspective.

 **Bias Detection Exercise**
-Students analyze AI responses for missing viewpoints, stereotypes, or unfair assumptions.
+Students analyze AI responses for missing viewpoints, stereotypes, or unfair assumptions, particularly focusing on cultural and regional biases.

 **Fact-Checking Challenge**
 Students verify AI claims using authoritative sources and rate their confidence in each piece of information.

+**Cross-Cultural AI Analysis**
+Students compare responses from different AI systems (Western vs. Chinese) on the same topic to understand cultural perspectives in English-language outputs.

 ### Teaching AI Literacy Prompts